-Indeed is better for inbound volume and global reach, while ZipRecruiter is better for outbound AI matching and multi-board distribution - but neither solves the real problem most recruiters face: finding and engaging passive candidates who aren't actively applying.
-Indeed draws 360M+ monthly visits and hosts 245M+ searchable resumes, giving it raw scale no job board can match.
-ZipRecruiter counters with AI-driven candidate invitations and automatic distribution to 100+ job boards per posting.
-Both platforms, however, rely on the same "post-and-pray" model that leaves passive talent untouched.
+ZipRecruiter vs Indeed is a comparison between two fundamentally different hiring models: Indeed for inbound volume and global reach, ZipRecruiter for outbound AI matching and multi-board distribution.
+Neither solves the core recruiter challenge: finding and engaging passive candidates who aren’t actively applying.
+Hosting 245M+ searchable resumes and drawing 360M+ monthly visits, Indeed offers raw scale no single job board can match.
+Countering with AI-driven invitations, ZipRecruiter distributes to 100+ job boards per posting.
+Still, both platforms rely on the same “post-and-pray” model that leaves passive talent untouched.

-Job boards still dominate recruiting budgets, but they're losing ground.
-More than half of organizations now use AI to support hiring, according to SHRM's 2025 Talent Trends report.
-The shift reflects a growing frustration: posting a role and waiting for applications doesn't reach the 70% of professionals who are passively open to new opportunities but never visit job boards, per LinkedIn's Global Talent Trends.
+Job boards still dominate recruiting budgets, but they’re losing ground.
+More than half of organizations now use AI to support hiring, according to SHRM’s 2025 Talent Trends report.
+Underlying this shift is a core frustration.
+Posting a role and waiting for applications doesn’t reach the 70% of professionals passively open to new opportunities who never visit job boards, per LinkedIn’s Global Talent Trends.

-This guide compares ZipRecruiter and Indeed across seven categories that matter to recruiters: pricing, database size, AI features, candidate quality, employer branding, global reach, and ATS integrations.
-It also covers a third approach - AI-powered sourcing - that's replacing job boards entirely for teams tired of sifting through unqualified applicants.
+Seven categories matter most in this ZipRecruiter vs Indeed comparison: pricing, database size, AI features, candidate quality, employer branding, global reach, and ATS integrations.
+One more option matters too: AI-powered sourcing is replacing job boards entirely for teams tired of sorting unqualified applicants.

 How Do ZipRecruiter and Indeed Compare at a Glance?

-Indeed's 245M+ resume index gives it a nearly 5:1 scale advantage over ZipRecruiter's 53M opt-in pool, while ZipRecruiter counters with proactive AI matching and automatic distribution to 100+ partner boards.
-Here's how they stack up feature by feature.
+A nearly 5:1 scale advantage goes to Indeed, whose 245M+ resume index dwarfs ZipRecruiter’s 53M opt-in pool.
+Proactive AI matching and distribution to 100+ partner boards is ZipRecruiter’s counter.
+Here’s how they compare feature by feature.

 SOC 2 Certified